 Identification Trainers for the Future

 The Identification Trainers for the Future project ran between 2014-2018 and was a response to the critical and growing shortage of wildlife identification and recording skills in the UK.

-Our first five trainees started in March 2015, followed by our second set of trainees in March 2016 and our third set in 2017.
+Our first five trainees started in 2015, followed by our second set in 2016 and our third set in 2017.
 You can read about their progress on the blog they kept, hosted by the National Biodiversity Network.

 Identification resources by our trainees

-During their time with us, trainees produce a range of materials designed to help support naturalists in their own identification work.
+During their time with us, the trainees produced a range of materials designed to help support naturalists in their own identification work:

 - A multi-access key to the common families of British grasses, developed by Sally Hyslop in conjunction with the Field Studies Council's Tomorrow's Biodiversity project.
 Read about the development of the key in Sally's blog.